nikitakuhta/xhgui-mongodb-collector/README.md

-### Simple XHProf data exporter.
+### Easy-to-use XHProf data collector & exporter.

+This library can be used to collect profiles and save them to any external storage (like XHGui database).
-Now it can be used to export xhprof profiles to XHGui MongoDB database.
-Easy to use in middleware.
+At the moment it can be used to export xhprof profiles to XHGui MongoDB database.
+Library can be extended with any custom profile or exporter.

-Example:
+Example of use:
 ```php
 <?php